BryanLomerio/Data-Structures-playground/README.md

 - **Use Case**: Autocomplete search, where the system guesses the word you're typing based on the letters you've entered.

 ---

-## Conclusion

-This guide introduces some basic data structures that are important for solving problems in programming.
+Basic data structures that are important for solving problems in programming.
 Understanding how these work will help you write better, faster code.